etfre/oodocx/README.md

 <h1>oodocx</h1>

-Note: I cut my programming teeth with this project.
+Note: I cut my teeth programming this project.
 As a result, the code is questionably written, poorly modularized, and lacks anything even remotely resembling a testing suite.
 That said, everything works as it should, and it contains several features that the superiorly constructed